 Water tides are caused by the fact that the water on the Earth's surface is more easily deformed by tidal forces than the rocky crust.
 And the strength of tides are dependent on three factors:

 What happens when the tidal forces become greater than the internal gravity of an object?
 The object is torn apart.
-This occurs when a moon approaches too close to its primary, a point called the Roche limit.
+This occurs when a moon approaches too close to its primary.
 The tidal forces increase as R, the distance between the planet and the moon, becomes smaller until the moon is disrupted into numerous small bodies.
 This is the origin to the rings around Saturn and other Jovian worlds.